Coping with your emotions

 - Pay attention to your physical needs for rest, nutrition, and other self-care measures.

-- Find ways to express your feelings, such as talking or writing in a journal.
+- Find ways to express your feelings, such as talking, music, painting, or writing.

 - Allow yourself private time and space.